-Fashion Design II (FASHDSN2)
+Fashion Design II (FASHDSN2)★

 Careers in fashion span all aspects of the textile and apparel industries.
-Within this context, in addition to developing advanced knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications career cluster, students will be expected to develop an advanced understanding of the fashion industry, with emphasis on design and construction.
+Within this context, in addition to developing advanced knowledge and skills needed for success in the Arts, Audio/Video Technology,

-Grade Placement: 11-12 Prerequisite: Fashion Design I
+Prerequisite: Fashion Design I

-Practicum in Fashion Design (PRACFAS1/PRACFAS2)
+Practicum in Fashion Design (PRACFAS1/PRACFAS2)★

 Careers in fashion span all aspects of the textile and apparel industries.
 Within this context, in addition to developing advanced knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications career cluster, students will be expected to develop an advanced technical understanding of the business aspects of fashion, with emphasis on promotion and retailing.
 Instruction may be delivered through lab-based classroom experiences or career preparation opportunities.
-Grade Placement: 12 Credits: 2

-Prerequisites: Fashion Design II
+Prerequisites: Fashion Design II★